 The expected outcome: People find most words with i, then a and u, and much less with $\ddot{u}$ and $\ddot{o}$ .
-We can see a correlation with the frequency with which those vowels appear in corpus data and how difficult learners find their pronunciation.
-The extra-ordinary performance of our u-group can partly be explained by the participants discovering adjectives with the very productive prefix un-.
-This in it self is an interesting association pattern.
+The groups brainstorming for more common vowels had many more distinct words to choose from, which they are also more likely to have encountered more often.
+If you were to ask how difficult learners of German perceive the pronunciation of each of these vowels, you would see a correlation with the frequency with which those vowels appear in corpus data.

-It makes sense to hypothesize that it is easier to come up with examples if there is more to choose from.
 Furthermore, we can observe that front rounded vowels are rare across language (Maddieson 2013).
 But why are those vowels so much rarer in the first place?

-Their are three obvious possibilities:
+There are three possibilities: